dak180/oxidizer/flam3/README.txt

-use_mem         auto            floating point number of bytes of memory to use (render only) nthreads        auto            number of threads to use (render and animate) noedits         unset           omit edit tags from output (genome only) intpalette      unset           round palette entries for importing into older Apophysis versions (genome only) insert_palette  unset		insert the palette into the image.
+use_mem         auto            floating point number of bytes of memory to use (render only) nthreads        auto            number of threads to use (render and animate) noedits         unset           omit edit tags from output (genome only) print_edit_depth 0              depth to truncate <edit> tag structure.
+0 prints all <edit> tags (genome only) intpalette      unset           round palette entries for importing into older Apophysis versions (genome only) insert_palette  unset           insert the palette into the image. enable_jpeg_comments  1         enables comments in the jpeg header (render and animate) enable_png_comments   1         enables comments in the png header (render and animate)

 for example: